Varshini1401/first_repo/README.md

-Created a sample first repo
+Created a sample first repository